-Sherwood Elementary supports the use of cell phones and other electronic devices under the supervision of the classroom teacher.
+Meadowlane Elementary supports the use of cell phones and other electronic devices under the supervision of the classroom teacher.
 Cell phones and other electronic devices may be used under the supervision of the teacher for classroom projects and school-wide events related to capturing content driven topics.
-If cell phones are not being used under the direction of the teacher, all cell phones must be off and out of sight (in bookbags).
-Sherwood Elementary cannot be held responsible for lost, stolen, or damages that may occur to such devices during use. clothing, etc., to other students.
+Meadowlane Elementary cannot be held responsible for lost, stolen, or damages that may occur to such devices during use. clothing, etc., to other students.
 Loaning personal items can create problems if the borrower loses or fails to return the item.
 The school assumes no responsibility for lost items when students lend personal items to others. iPads, Computers, Cell phones and any technology device that a child brings to school is NOT the responsibility of the school.